islamdidarmd/Codeforces-Companion/README.md

-# Codeforces-Visualizer
+# Codeforces-Companion
-A visualizer app for codeforces that runs on Android.
+A Companion app for codeforces that runs on Android.
 It's created using kotlin language.
 Used MVVM architecture.

 This app is made using codeforces api.

 In this app you can :<br>
  - View upcoming contest list<br>
  - View previous contest list<br>
+ - Add Contest Date and Time to calender
+ - Register for a contest
  - Analyze single user profile<br>
  - Language chart, tags list, unsolved list and other charts are available<br>
  - You can compare two users using their handle<br>